Discseel Procedure in Irving, TX

 Receive Treatment

-The Discseel® Procedure takes approximately 40 minutes and is performed in an outpatient facility.
-You wil be offered mild sedation.
-During the procedure, your physician uses xray fluoroscopy and injects contrast mixed with antibiotic into each disc in the region to precisely identify disc tears.
-Next, using x-ray fluoroscopy, the two components which make Fibrin (prothrombin and fibrinogen), are simultaneously injected into the tears of your annulus fibrosus, making Fibrin in the disc, sealing your torn and damaged discs.
-Fibrin is FDA-approved biologic with many other applications in the human body, and in the disc used as an accepted, off-label use of an FDA approved biologic (this is analogous to steroids in epidural injections).
-The fibrin will seal the disc tears and promote tissue growth over the following months, thus sealing and healing the discs.
+The Discseel® Procedure typically lasts around 40 minutes and is conducted in an outpatient setting.
+You will have the option to receive mild sedation for your comfort.
+During the procedure, your physician utilizes X-ray fluoroscopy to inject a contrast solution mixed with an antibiotic into each disc within the targeted region, precisely identifying any disc tears.
+Subsequently, using X-ray fluoroscopy, the two components required for Fibrin production (prothrombin and fibrinogen) are simultaneously introduced into the tears of your annulus fibrosus, resulting in the creation of Fibrin within the disc.
+This process effectively seals your torn and damaged discs.
+It’s important to note that Fibrin is an FDA-approved biological substance with various applications in the human body, and in the context of the disc, its use is considered an accepted, off-label application of an FDA-approved biologic (similar to how steroids are used in epidural injections).
+Over the ensuing months, the Fibrin not only seals the disc tears but also encourages tissue growth, ultimately leading to the sealing and healing of the discs.

 Up And Moving Within 24 Hours